djaus2/SwissTimingGemini7SegDisplay/README.md

 > Note that it is intended that the app can simultaneously send and receive timing messages

 ## Latest
-There is now a **Cosmetic** state variable that if true, the app adds appropiate colon/s and dot between digits in the simulated display for the selected time format.
-If not selected then no colons/dot show on the receive display.
-HHMMSS/MMSSDD checkbox displays.
+- There is now a **Cosmetic** state variable that if true, the app adds appropiate colon/s and dot between digits in the simulated display for the selected time format.
+  - If Receive port not connected then Cosmetic checkbox does not show.
+    - 7 Segement display shows the Sent data (Time out) directly.
+    - Colon/s and dot show as per the Sent Data format
+  - If Receive port is connected then Cosmetic checkbox shows
+    - If not selected then no colons/dot show on the receive display.
+      - HHMMSS/MMSSDD checkbox does not display.
+    - If selected then HHMMSS/MMSSDD checkbox shows which determines the displayed time format:
+      - HHMMSS/MMSSDD selection determines what separators show on the receive display.
-- Note that selecting Wallclcok triggers this to select HHMMSS.
+      - Note that selecting Wallclock triggers this to select HHMMSS.
-- If Receive mode is not selected then colon/s and dot show as per the input format.
+- Selected ports are now persisted.

 ## Related Documents
 - [INT31 Manual](SwissTimingDisplay/docs/INT131.pdf)